 Of all the tools in the actor’s toolbox, improv skills (and training) are among the most crucial for all sorts of jobs.
 Whether you’re a classically trained actor aiming to branch out, a beginner trying to have fun onstage, or a professional comedian making your mark on the local scene, here are eight great places to practice the art of improvisation.

 The Peoples Improv Theater teaches, develops, and presents some of the best original comedy in New York City.
 A wide variety of classes appeal to students of all types, including an excellent program for aspiring sketch writers.
-Start with basics such as the Joy of Improv, or check out unique workshops including Anatomy of a 1-Liner and Extreme “SNL.”
+Start with basics such as the Joy of Improv, or check out workshops including Basics of Sketch Comedy ones specifically made for female comics!

 This New York–based actor and director spreads the joy of comedy with her own brand of Improv Empowerment Training.
-Jones leads small private classes and group workshops that teach liberation through improvisation.
+Jones leads small private classes and group workshops that teach liberation through improvisation called Hudson Valley Improv.
 Students gain confidence, peace, and an “amazing place of OK-ness” through customized improv games and improve their comedic skills in the process.

 Another great place to take classes and see inexpensive nightly shows, New York’s Magnet teaches actors to bring their own knowledge to the forefront.
 According to Magnet’s Improv Secret No. 1: “It’s not about trying to be funny.”
 Students learn to apply several techniques with honesty and personality, creating a unique brand of comedy based on individual point of view.
 Get started with classes that fall under its Improv Fundamentals category, or try your hand at one of Magnet’s regular Free Intro to Improv workshops.